Our Staff

 Jane Allen

-Jane has always felt a deep connection to the natural world around her.
-This love of nature led her to pursue a bachelor’s degree in Environmental Studies from University of Northern Colorado, followed by a master’s degree in the Climate Change and Society program at North Carolina State University.
-She has seen the impacts of a changing climate from coast to coast and has made it her mission to foster more sustainable and equitable communities through her work.
-After college, Jane moved to the Columbia River Gorge in Oregon to improve the resilience of local rural communities and to assist in developing a COVID-19 recovery plan for economic districts across the state.
-She is excited to return to Colorado to support the trailblazing effort of the Regenerative Recovery Coalition.
-In her free time you will most likely find her exploring the outdoors with her husky in tow, listening to live music or hanging out at a local brewery.
+Jane is passionate about solving issues that intersect between people and the environment.
+Jane received a bachelor’s degree in Environmental Studies from University of Northern Colorado, followed by a master’s degree in the Climate Change and Society program at North Carolina State University.
+After college, Jane served in the Resource Assistance for Rural Environments AmeriCorps program, supporting economic development in rural Oregon and Washington.
+She has seen the impacts of a changing climate from coast to coast and aims to foster more resilient and equitable communities through her work.
+In her free time you will most likely find her reading, listening to live music or exploring the outdoors with her husky in tow.

 Madalyn Atlas-Smith

-Madalyn has had a passion for the environment since early childhood, pushing her to participate in many environmental justice groups through school and initiating her drive for environmental activism.
-As a recent graduate of Northern Arizona University with a bachelor’s in Psychology and a minor in Sociology, Madalyn knew she wanted to be directly working to positively impact the climate crisis.
+Born and raised in Minnesota, the land of 10,000 lakes, Madalyn has had a passion for the environment since early childhood, pushing her to participate in many environmental justice groups through school and initiating her drive for environmental activism.
+As a recent graduate of Northern Arizona University with a bachelor’s in Psychology and a minor in Sociology, Madalyn is inspired to use intersectional tools to create a positive impact on the climate crisis.
+As the Alliance Center Coordinator, Madalyn has taken an enthusiastic approach to community programming and daily operations.
 Prioritizing healing, equity and regeneration, Madalyn is excited to work alongside colleagues who also care about serving their community.
 In her free time, you’ll find Madalyn camping or in a museum!

 Jolie Brawner